Alpaïs of Cudot: From the Life of Alpais of Cudot

 And blessed Mary said to [Alpais]: "...because, dear sister, you bore long starvation in humility and patience, in hunger and thirst, without any murmuring, I grant you now to be fattened with an angelic and spiritual food.
 And as long as you are in this little body, corporeal food and drink will not be necessary for the sustaining of your body, nor will you hunger for bread or any other food... because after you have once tasted the celestial bread and drunk of the living fountain you will remain fattened for eternity..."
-And so it was… But in order that the tumult of gossip be quieted, since some said she had a devil –she who neither ate nor drank- two or three times a week she was accustomed to accept some morsel... and then spit it back…around for a time in her mouth... and then spit it back whole...
+And so it was...
+But in order that the tumult of gossip be quieted, since some said she had a devil –she who neither ate nor drank- two or three times a week she was accustomed to accept some morsel... and then spit it back...
 And I give this on my own testimony since I received in my own hand a little bit of masticated fish she spit out...
 Thus, rejoicing as if possessed, she frequently vomited from too much food, as if her drunkenness and inebriation were increased by anything beyond a tiny bit.
 And this was how and of what sort her preservation was, how and of what nature were the beginnings of her conversion, and how God underlined her merits and virtues with miracles... by which miracles manifest signs are given to the readers of [this story].

+Veneration

+After her death, a priory was built on her tomb.
+Only the church remains in Cudot.
+Her cultus was confirmed by Pius IX in 1874.
+Her remains lay in the Church of Notre-Dame, Cudot.
+A statue of the saint Alpaïs was erected at the top of the facade of the church.
+The Archdiocese of Sens and Auxerre sponsors an annual pilgrimage to Cudot each Whit Monday.